PolymerLabs/arcs/server/src/deployment/README.md

 as multiple secure storage mechanisms (encrypted disks, bucket storage, Dropbox/Gdrive FUSE filesystems), high level APIs are coupled with specific cloud 'drivers'.
-The first available implementation is for GCE encrypted disks, and container orchestration is handed by kubernetes.
+The first available implementation is for GCE encrypted disks, and container orchestration is handled by kubernetes.

 Most of the code in this directory runs in a single 'master' node vm that orchestrates individual user personal cloud deployments, each associated with